Summary

 Guoco Group owns a 25.4% controlling stake in Hong Leong Financial Group Berhad.
 Hong Leong Financial Group is a holding company of several financial services companies in Malaysia and Asia.
 It owns 64.4% of Hong Leong Bank Berhad, one of the major banks in Malaysia.
 This segment may be a catalyst for a corporate exercise and Guoco Group’s stock price in the nearer future.

-The Hong Leong Financial Group stake has been reported to being considered for a sale or merger by Tan Sri Quek.
+The stake in Hong Leong Bank has been reported to being considered for a sale or merger by Tan Sri Quek.
 In August, Reuters reported that Tan Sri Quek was weighing options of his stake in Hong Leong Bank, including a merger.

 Malaysia's second-richest man Quek Leng Chan is weighing options for his stake in Hong Leong Bank Bhd, including a merger, two sources with knowledge of the matter said, in a move that could trigger wider consolidation in the sector.
 Quek, 80, is also exploring the possibility of reducing his stake in the Malaysian lender